 Lefse is a delicious Norwegian treat that is a tradition among many families.
 Your family can start this tradition today and make some of the best lefse you have ever had!
 Learn how to make a delicious lefse recipe using real potatoes.

-- 2.5 pounds of Russet potatoes
+- 2.5 pounds of Russet potatoes, peeled, and weighed after peeled.

 - 1/2 cup heavy cream